kelloggm/object-construction-checker/fse-2021/README.md

 suppressions.
 This branch is useful to see the actual warning messages emitted by the tool.

-In addition, the zookeeper, hbase, and hadoop repositories have three other
+In addition, the case study repositories have three other
 branches: `no-lo`, `no-ra`, and `no-af`.
 Each branch corresponds to one of the conditions for the ablation study in section 7.2: `no-lo` is set up to run without lightweight ownership (section 3), `no-ra` without resource